Rickenella swartzii

 Description

-Rickenella swartzii is a tiny agaric that is pale fray to gray-brown.
-The cap center (navel) is almost black.
+Rickenella swartzii is a tiny agaric that is pale grey to grey-brown.
+The cap centre (navel) is almost black while it is cream-coloured at the margin.
 The top of the stem is tinged dark violet.
 It grows in scattered trooping groups in lawns and other grasslands, typically with moss.